You’ve built a well-stocked prepper pantry.

 You’ve diligently squirreled away clean water for you and your family.

 You’ve equipped yourself and your loved ones with alternative communication devices.

 In other words, you’ve got everything covered to ride out any SHTF scenario!

-But what if S does HTF and the friendly guy next door turns out to be an unfortunate zombie who didn’t bother prepping and now wants a piece of your stockpile?
+What if the friendly guy next door actually turns out to be an unfortunate zombie who didn’t bother prepping and now wants a piece of your stockpile?

 Will your home stand a chance against the golden horde?

 Here’s how to fortify your home for SHTF:

 Why Is It Necessary to Fortify Your Home for SHTF?